Valentinkvn/Udacity-Behavioral-Cloning-Project/README.md

 ## Model Architecture and Training Strategy

-The images in the dataset were taken using three cameras, each of these were mounted on left, center and right part of the car.

-![alt text][image4]

 The architecture used for the neural network was the one proposed by [NVIDIA](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 <p align="center">
   <img src="/readme_images/model_architecture.png">
 </p>

+The model constists of 9 layers:
+- 1 normalization layer
+- 5 convolution layers
+- 3 fully connected layers followed by RELU activations and Dropouts of 0.2

+The images in the dataset were taken using three cameras, each of these were mounted on left, center and right part of the car.

+![alt text][image4]

 The original images were cropped to match the input size of our network.
+This method was used to be sure that only the important information about the road enters the network.

 <p align="center">
   <img src="/readme_images/original_image.png">